 3. Hyper-targeted video advertising

-A survey of U.S. consumers found 71% prefer ads based on their interests and shopping habits.
+A survey of U.S. consumers found that 71% prefer ads based on their interests and shopping habits.
 Some consumers care even more about hyper-targeted advertising.
 According to Digital Journal, around 90% of consumers of digital marketing services value ads based on their search patterns.

 No one wants to watch an ad presenting a product they have no use for, especially if the ad shows up every time they launch a social app.
 Irrelevant ads provide an impersonal shopping experience, which frustrates 71% of consumers.
 These ads also set you up for failure as you can’t sell a product to someone who doesn’t need it.